|

 challenge is in knowing when you’ve arrived at the answer, for the

-answer may be as, or even more, complex than the original question.
+answer may be even more complex than the original question.

 For instance, the simplest version of string theory proposes that the